 The only real hazard for our birds are a few predators that wouldn’t hesitate to take one of our girls away, never to be seen again.
 The biggest predator to our flock over the years has been dogs.
 Our neighbor’s pit bulls jumped our fence once and each of them killed a chicken before we had a chance to come outside and see what the commotion was.

 Our neighbors have reported seeing coyote’s and an occasional fox but we haven’t seen any of them, even though we did lose a chicken to what we believe was a fox based on some rudimentary investigation on our part.

-Being near the bottom of the food chain chickens are under constant threat of becoming some other animal’s meal.
-We lock our birds up in the coup at night and when we leave, just in case.
+Being near the bottom of the food chain, chickens are under constant threat of becoming some other animal’s meal.
+We lock our birds up in the coop at night and when we leave, just in case.
 This protection is something that we weren’t completely ready for because we never had to do it for our dogs or cats.